zan-kusterle/Liquio/README.md

 ![liquio logo](web/static/assets/images/logo.png)

-## Applications
+## Possible uses

   * Claim verification (Global warming is caused by human activity)
   * Opinions (We should implement universal basic income)
-  * Predictions (By what year will we create artificial general intelligence)
+  * Predictions (Year when we will have artificial general intelligence)

 ## Trust metrics